couchbase/cbft/IDEAS.md

 here so that the later parts of the system don't need to change so much.

+112 (feedback from Alk) What about huge single terms, like "user:gender" or "user:is-root-admin"?

 120 The Planners will then save the plans down into the Cfg so that later parts of the system can use it as input.